curroramos/aigenda/README.md

 # Done.
 It's saved.
 Forever.
 In plain JSON.
 ```

-### Design Philosophy

-**Local-first, AI-second.** Your thoughts belong to you, on your machine.
-The AI features (coming in Phase 2) will be *assistive*, not *dependent*.
-Think of it as having a conversation partner who remembers everything you've written, but never judges you for the random 3am thoughts.

 ### What I Learned Building This

 **Rust Error Handling is Amazing**